ptarmiganlabs/butler-sos/README.md

 ## Install and setup
+* Butler SOS has been developed with Qlik Sense Enterprise November 2017 in mind.
+In order to use Butler SOS with other Sense versions, some adaptations may be needed.
-* Clone [the repository](https://github.com/mountaindude/butler-sos) from GitHub to desired location.
+* Clone [the repository](https://github.com/ptarmiganlabs/butler-sos) from GitHub to desired location.
 * Make sure [Node.js](https://nodejs.org) is installed.
-Butler-SOS has been tested with Node.js 6.10.0.
+Butler-SOS has been tested with Node.js 8.9.4.
 * Run "npm install" from within the main butler-sos directory to download and install all Node.js dependencies.
-* Make a copy of the [config/default_template.json](https://github.com/mountaindude/butler-sos/blob/master/config/default_template.json) configuration file.
+* Make a copy of the [config/default_template.json](https://github.com/ptarmiganlabs/butler-sos/blob/master/config/default_template.json) configuration file.
 Edit the file as needed, save it as "default.json" in the ./config directory.
 Butler SOS will read its config settings from the default.json file.
-* Install [Influxdb](https://docs.influxdata.com/influxdb/v1.2/introduction) (only needed if data is to be stored in Influxdb, of course).
+* Install [Influxdb](https://docs.influxdata.com/influxdb/v1.4/introduction) (only needed if data is to be stored in Influxdb, of course).
 * Install [Mosquitto](https://mosquitto.org) or another MQTT broker (only needed if data is to be forwarded to MQTT).

-### Virtual proxies
+### Configuration files
-Butler SOS relies on a [Qlik Sense virtual proxy](http://help.qlik.com/en-US/sense/3.2/Subsystems/ManagementConsole/Content/create-virtual-proxy.htm) to be available for each Sense server that is to be monitored.
-Existing virtual proxies or new ones can be used - just make sure authentication etc work, and that the host name in the config file points to the correct virtual proxy of each server.

-For example, let's say the config/default.json config file contains

-    "serversToMonitor": {
-        "servers": [{
-                "host": "server1.my.domain/virtualproxyname",
-                "serverName": "Server 1",
-                "availableRAM": 32000
-            }]
+The latst version of Butler SOS introduce several breaking changes to its configuration file:

+* The configuration file format is now YAML rather than JSON.
+YAML is a more human readable and compact file format compared to JSON.
+It also allows comments to be used.
+* Virtual proxies are no longer used to get the Sense healthcheck data.
+Instead of virtual proxies the main Qlik Sense Engine Service (QES) of 4747 is queried directly for the health data of each Sense server.
+A consequency of this is that certificates are now used to authenticate with Qlik Sense, rather than the security-by-obscurity that was the most commonly used security solution in the past for Butler SOS.
+Please note that the path to these certificates must be properly configured int he config file's Butler-SOS.qrs section.

+Pleae refer to the conig/default.yaml for further configuration instructions.

-Butler SOS will then query https://server1.my.domain/virtualproxyname/engine/healthcheck to get operational metrics for the Qlik Sense engine on server1.my.domain.
+Butler SOS will then query https://server1.my.domain:4747/engine/healthcheck to get operational metrics for the Qlik Sense engine on server1.my.domain.
-Make sure that the "virtualproxyname" virtual proxy has authentication suitable to your Qlik Sense setup.

-Future versions of Butler SOS may not need these virtual proxies - maybe the needed data can be retrieved straight from the engine.
-Further work needed to make this happen though.
+The certificates used are [created from the Sense QMC](http://help.qlik.com/en-US/sense/November2017/Subsystems/ManagementConsole/Content/export-certificates.htm).
+Export certificates based on instructions at that link, then place them in Butler SOS' ./ssl directory.

+### Certificates

 ## Usage
 Start Influxdb and Mosquitto (or other MQTT broker).
-Both Influxdb and Mosquitto should work right after installation - for production use their respective config files should of course be edited as needed, to ensure they work as desired.
+Both Influxdb and Mosquitto should work right after installation - for production use their respective config files should be edited as needed, with respect to use of https etc.

-Starting Influxdb on OSX will look something like this:
+Starting Influxdb on OSX will look something like this (for Influx v1.2.3):

 ![Starting Influxdb](img/influxdb-1.png "Starting Influxdb")

 Then start Butler SOS itself from the main butler-sos directory:
 "node butler-sos.js".